Insaida/nscCTF/GettingStarted.md

 ### <a name="customizingsite-jekyll"></a> Jekyll and Static Templates

-Web pages for the picoCTF Platform are built using static [Jekyll](http://jekyllrb.com/ "Jekyll") templates.
+Web pages for the nscCTF Platform are built using static [Jekyll](http://jekyllrb.com/ "Jekyll") templates.
 When `devploy` is run, the Jekyll templates are compiled into static HTML pages, which are then served directly by Nginx.

 The main layout file for the entire site is stored in `web/_layouts/default.html`, which includes other additional important files, such as `web/_includes/header.html` (the navbar), `/web/_includes/head.html` (the contents of `<head>`, including the various CSS and JS files that need to be loaded), and `web/_includes/footer.html`.
 Editing these files will affect all of the pages on the site.

 The file `web/_config.yml` contains global settings related to Jekyll templates.
-For example, in this file the name of the site can be changed from "picoCTF Platform 2" to whatever name you would like the title of your competition to be.
+For example, in this file the name of the site can be changed from "nscCTF Platform 2" to whatever name you would like the title of your competition to be.

 The `web/_posts` folder is a special folder used to store posts to be displayed on the "News" page.
 Placing markdown files here will automatically add them to both the News page and the site RSS feed.
 Check out the ["Jekyll Documentation"](http://jekyllrb.com/docs/posts/ "Jekyll Documentation") for more information.